 The Skylarks (with Miriam Makeba) "The Best Of" (BMG, 1998)

 An 18-track best-of that covers the same turf as the Teal albums listed above.
 Personally, I can't get enough of this stuff, so I'd recommend the two volume version as a matter of principal, but the fact of the matter is this music is so hard to find that if you come across this single-CD collection, don't hesitate to snap it up.
-It's great.
+It's great stuff.

-Idrissa Soumaoro "Kote" (Wrasse/Syllart, 2003)
+Idrissa Soumaoro "Kote" (Syllart/Wrasse Records, 2003)

 Unusual, atypical Malian pop music, with a softer, folkish edge to it, dipping into blues, acoustic musings and what seems almost like French musette music, on the album's opener, "Cherie."
 Although Soumaoro is a Bamako old-timer, an erstwhile member of Salif Keita's 1970s band, Les Ambassadeurs, this is actually his first solo album, recorded after decades of musical activity.
 In his day job, Soumaoro is a teacher for the blind, and has even formed a musical group whose members are all visually impaired.
 For something mellow and a bit different than the standard Malian fare, this is a record worth checking out.

-Idrissa Soumaoro "Djitoumou" (Syllart, 2009)
+Idrissa Soumaoro "Djitoumou" (Syllart Records, 2009)

-Soweto Gospel Choir "Voices From Heaven" (Shanachie, 2005)
+Soweto Gospel Choir "Voices From Heaven" (Shanachie Records, 2005)

-Soweto Gospel Choir "Blessed" (Shanachie, 2006)
+Soweto Gospel Choir "Blessed" (Shanachie Records, 2006)

 Hearty, soulful religious music from modern-day South Africa.
 I've never been a huge fan of most South African township music, not even the lush harmony arrangements of Ladysmith Black Mambazo, although I do recognize the how technically amazing much of it is, and totally understand why it wows lots of other people...
 Naturally, this new group begs comparison to the much-vaunted Ladysmith, and overall they hold up well...
-Some notable qualities are the prominence of female voices (in contrast to Ladysmith's male chorus) and the overt, heavy influence of contemporary American-style gospel (with many songs sung in English, incuding standards like "Oh Happy Day").
+Some notable qualities are the prominence of female voices (in contrast to Ladysmith's male chorus) and the overt, heavy influence of contemporary American-style gospel (with many songs sung in English, including standards like "Oh Happy Day").
 In some ways, I'd say this is almost more of a straight, American-style gospel offering, than a "world music" record, or at least that folks who are used to the classic township style should be prepared for a sound that includes greater outside influence.
 Worth checking out.

-Soweto Gospel Choir "African Spirit" (Shanachie, 2007)
+Soweto Gospel Choir "African Spirit" (Shanachie Records, 2007)

 Star Band (de Dakar) "Number 1 De Number 1" (Dakar Sound, 1996)